zhangdzh/GroGetter/progress.md

 # Progress
-- MongoDB cluster created and linking code written; database set up in Atlas
+- MongoDB cluster created and linked, but connection is refused when ran on Github --> Will store users and grocery list database
-- Successfully connected to MongoDB cluster
-- Endpoints organized via namespaces for ease of understanding
-- Datatypes created and restructured (over course of past semester)
-- Datatypes can be modified and updated accordingly
-- Employed HATEOAS; can interact with TextApp menu features for top-level items
+- User endpoints allow basic sign-ins
+    --> Will be stored in MongoDB to get specific grocery lists